torvalds/linux/Documentation/input/gameport-programming.rst

 	int fuzz;

-If the gameport supports cooked mode, this should be set to a value that represents the amount of noise in the data.
+If the gameport supports cooked mode, this should be set to a value that represents the amount of analise in the data.
 See :ref:`gameport_pgm_cooked_mode`.

 ::